 - assist in the realisation of the commercial/retail precinct

-- provide continued marketing support to attract tourism to the area utilising Avalon Airport’s services
+- provide continued marketing support to attract further airlines to the area utilising Avalon Airport’s services

 A commitment by State and Federal governments to embed GROW training, employment and procurement principles in all government projects within the region.